Vodafone to pay $21.8 billion for Liberty assets to strengthen European presence

-The world’s second-largest mobile operator had held repeated talks with John Malone’s Liberty in recent years in a bid to broaden its offering and better compete in Europe with former monopolies such as Deutsche Telekom.
+The world’s second-largest mobile operator had held repeated talks with John Malone’s Liberty in recent years in a bid to broaden its offering and better compete in Europe with former monopolies such as Deutsche Telekom (DTEGn.DE).

-Vodafone will get access to 54 million homes on its cable and fibre network and enable it to cross sell a range of services to those customers, while also taking out costs.
+Vodafone will get access to 54 million homes on its cable and fiber network and enable it to cross sell a range of services to those customers, while also taking out costs.

 The deal, one of the biggest in Vodafone’s history, follows a similar move in Spain where Vodafone bought cable operator Ono and is designed to help the group meet customer demand for a single package of fast communications services.